sparkfunX/ARGOS-ARTIC-R2-Shield/README.md

 ### Resetting the Artemis

-When powering the Artemis via USB-C, it _may_ not reset correctly.
+When powering the Artemis via USB-C or from a LiPo battery, it _may_ not reset correctly when the power is connected.
 There are two easy ways to reset it:

 - If you have the Arduino IDE open, opening the _Serial Monitor_ will reset the Artemis
   - If the _Serial Monitor_ is already open, clicking **115200** in the Baud rate drop-down menu will also reset the Artemis